michealfriesen/HackNYU2019/README.md

 # JustWrite (Backend)
-The backend server code used for hackNYU!
+The backend server code used for hackNYU2019!

 ## Initialization